gilch/drython/README.md

 Think of S-expressions as a simpler kind of abstract syntax trees.

-If the S-expression's function is a *macro*, then it gets any `SEvaluable` arguments before evaluation, and returns (typically) an `SEvaluable` for evaluation.
+If the S-expression's function is a *macro*, then it gets any `SEvaluable` arguments unevaluated, and returns (typically) an `SEvaluable` for evaluation.
 In other words, macros can re-write code.

 So you can define "if" like this: